Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 A naive solution would be to create a pre-configured list of blacklisted executables stored inside a map.
 Then inside the probe, add a loop iterating over the list, comparing the strings, and returning `-EPERM` if a match found.
-This however, might not be the most scalable aproach in this specific scenario.
+This, however, might not be the most scalable approach in this specific scenario.

 The better solution is somewhat similar - instead of storing blacklisted images as strings, we'll store hashes.
-The hook calculates a hash of the path and check presence in the map.
+The hook calculates a hash of the path and checks presence in the map.
-If the hash is present, execution will gets blocked.
+If the hash is present, execution will get blocked.

 ---

-For the hash function, something non-cryptocraphic (i.e. fast) and with a low-collision rate is needed.
+For the hash function, something non-cryptographic (i.e. fast) and with a low-collision rate is needed.
-That's why I'll usa a random function found on the internet - 64-bit variant the of the [`fnv1a`](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function):
+That's why I'll use a random function found on the internet - 64-bit variant of the [`fnv1a`](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function):

 **eBPF C**:
 ```c